Painting & Drawing

 Linda Geary

 Linda Geary is professor and Chair of Painting at California College of the Arts in San Francisco.
-Her permanent mosaic, “River,” was installed at the San Francisco International airport in 2021.
-Linda is a painter who lives and works in Oakland.
+Her permanent mosaic, “River,” is installed at the San Francisco International airport.
+Geary lives and works in Oakland.

 Learn More